scientific-python/action-check-changelogfile/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+Note that adding the environment variable `CHECK_MILESTONE: false` (or anything other than `true`)
+will cause the milestone check to be skipped.

 This action uses [astropy-changelog](https://github.com/astropy/astropy-changelog) to parse the change log.

 Labels can be applied to the pull request to control its outcome: